-- With the consent of the vehicle owner or with the consent of the lessee if the vehicle is leased - In response to an official request by the police, a court of law or a government agency - For research purposes where the data is not tied to a specific vehicle or vehicle owner - Event data recorder
+- With the consent of the vehicle owner or with the consent of the lessee if the vehicle is leased - In response to an official request by the police, a court of law or a government agency - · For use by Toyota in a lawsuit - For research purposes where the data is not tied to a specific vehicle or vehicle owner

+Event data recorder

 This vehicle is equipped with an event data recorder (EDR).
-The main purpose of an EDR is to record, in certain crash or near crash-like situations, such as an air bag deployment or hitting a road obstacle, data that will assist in understanding how a vehicle's systems performed.
+The main purpose of an EDR is to record, in certain crash or near crash-like situations, such as an airbag deployment or hitting a road obstacle, data that will assist in understanding how a vehicle's systems performed.
 The EDR is designed to record data related to vehicle dynamics and safety systems for a short period of time, typically 30 seconds or less.